cxlib/sas-library-cxtf/README.md

-cxtf is a a test framework for and written entirely in SAS
+cxtf is a test framework for and written entirely in SAS

-This is an initial experimental early development release (hence use with caution).
+This is a development release that now adds support for both positive and negative (think Errors and Warnings).